needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Can drag element onto other elements in the Viewport to reparent.
 1. Elements are displayed using their #name in blue, or C# type in white if they have no name.
 1. Elements are displayed grayed out if they are children of a template instance or C# type.
-1. Selecting an element inside a template instance or C# type selects the parent instance or C# element.
+1. Selecting an element inside a template instance or C# type will display the Inspector in read-only (disabled) mode.
 1. Dragging element onto a template instance or C# type element in the Viewport reparents it to the parent instance or C# element.
 1. Dragging element onto a template instance or C# type element in the Hierarchy does nothing.
+1. With an element selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it.
+You can also copy/paste the UXML for the element to/from a text file.
 1. Right-clicking anywhere in the Hierarchy will open the Copy/Paste/Duplicate/Delete/Rename context menu.
 1. Can double-click on an item to rename it.